Trees and shrubs: scab diseases

 Apple scab is one of the most important diseases of apple trees and their fruit.
 Other hosts commonly affected by scab diseases include loquat, olive (on which the disease is also called peacock spot), pear, poplar, pyracantha, Sorbus and willow.
 On olive, scab causes a characteristic ringspot symptom on the leaves.

 N.B.
-The scab diseases of potato tubers (common scab and powdery scab) are caused by completely different organisms, and are dealt with in a separate profile.
+The scab diseases of potato tubers (common scab and powdery scab) are caused by completely different organisms.

 You may see the following symptoms: